Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

    -Wallet ID:                          3
 ```

 The VC Holder still needs to approve the new CR-CATs in order to add them to the wallet balance.
 This is accomplished with the `approve_r_cats` command.
-Unlike in the GUI, where the entire balance must be claimed, this command requires the `-a` flag, which specifies the amount to be claimed:
+In this example, we will use the following flags:

+* `-i` -- The `Wallet ID` of the CR-CAT
+* `-a` -- The amount to approve
+* `-m` -- An optional transaction free, in XCH/TXCH

 ```bash
 chia wallet vcs approve_r_cats -i 3 -a 100 -m 0.0001